-The effects of reputation on businesses
+Effects of reputation on a business

 If the concept of an business reputation management seems pretty all-encompassing, it should.
 After all, just about everything you say or do in the digital sphere — particularly if you don’t take steps to control who has access to it — can affect the public’s perception of your company.
-Whether a small outfit like Oasis, or a big one like Wendys, reputation management is imporant.
+Whether a small outfit like Oasis, or a big one like Wendys, business reputation management is imporant.

 But really, who cares?
 There’s just so much digital noise out there, right?

 As it turns out, lots of people care.
 And, as we’ll see in a moment, search engines and social media make it surprisingly easy for people who care to learn more about you, your company and its employees.
 (This can be a good thing, too)

 choosing a bank or other financial institution

 Your online reputation is on display for anyone with an Internet connection, but you need to be especially tuned into the perceptions of:

 Prospective customersNegative perceptions drive away business, simple as that.
 A recent BazaarVoice survey found that 83% of consumers read user-generated content before choosing a bank or other financial institution, for instance.
 A Socialnomics study, meanwhile, found that 90% of consumers — that’s 9 in 10! — trust such content over any other source of information.

 Prospective employeesScrutiny goes both ways.
 Job applicants research potential employers before they take the next step, keen to avoid working for a sketchy business — especially one that’s been accused of underhanded labor practices.